CityOfBoston/boston.gov-d7/README.md

 The source code for [Boston.gov](https://boston.gov), the official site of the City of Boston.
 Boston.gov is built on Drupal and serves as the digital front door for the City of Boston.

+> _Welcome!
+We've released the code for Boston.gov in the public domain to engage developers and designers like you.
+We welcome your contributions to improve the City's digital front door, and are looking forward to sharing what we create together with the public._
+>
+> — Mayor Martin J. Walsh

 There’s a large, civic-minded ecosystem of software developers out there, especially in the Drupal community, and we’re hoping they’re willing to lend a hand and help Boston.gov grow, as well as foster collaboration between multiple organizations to solve common technical hurdles.

 ## Contributions